 Since times immemorial, circumcision has inspired plenty of heated debates and even wars!
 Its proponents and opponents are quite rabidly fanatic about their views.
 I do not propose to get into any controversy about this touchy subject.

 Phimosis in simple terms, means a tight foreskin that does not retract easily to reveal the urinary opening.
-It is important to realize that in the normal newborn, the foreskin is firmly adherent to the underlying glans.
+In the normal newborn, the foreskin is firmly adherent to the underlying glans.
 As the child matures, there is a gradual separation of the foreskin from the glans by a process of shedding of cells (the so called ‘white pearls’ or smegma).
 Separation is complete in 50% of boys by the age of three years, 95% by the age of five years and by puberty, 99% of boys have a fully retractable foreskin (up to the junction of the body and the head of the penis).

 DOES MY UNCIRCUMCISED BOY REQUIRE SPECIAL CARE?

 Uncircumcised boys do not require special care.
-Learn how to take care of the uncircumcised boy.
+Learn how to take care of an uncircumcised boy.

 Does my child require circumcision?